 CMS broadens eligibility for Medicare Advantage chronic conditions program

 Beginning in 2021, CMS will allow Medicare Advantage plans to offer Special Supplemental Benefits to the Chronically Ill (SSBCI) to any enrollee who meets the law’s definition of having a chronic condition – even if they don’t have one of the diseases specified by CMS.
-Prior to 2018, supplemental benefits in Medicare Advantage had to be primarily health-related, but that changed when CMS began allowing insurers to cover expenses that aren’t medical in nature.
+Prior to 2019, supplemental benefits in Medicare Advantage had to be primarily health-related.
+But that changed when CMS allowed insurers to cover expenses that aren’t primarily health related.

 CMS reports that about 500 Medicare Advantage plans are offering primarily health-related supplemental benefits – such as adult day programs and caregiver supports – to about 2.6 million beneficiaries in 2020.
 An additional 250 plans offer non-medical benefits such as home meal delivery and therapeutic massage.
 The regulation means insurers can make these benefits available to even more policyholders in 2021.

 Josh Schultz has a strong background in Medicare and the Affordable Care Act.
 He coordinated a Medicare ombudsman contract at the Medicare Rights Center in New York City, and represented clients in extensive Medicare claims and appeals.
 In addition to advocacy work, Josh helped implement federal and state health insurance exchanges at the technology firm hCentive.
 He also has held consulting roles, including as an associate at Sachs Policy Group, where he worked with insurer, hospital and technology clients on Medicare and Medicaid issues.